• course Info

 • Jillian Garnet Lampert, PhD, RD, LD, MPH

-Dr. Lampert is the Chief Strategy Officer for The Emily Program, a comprehensive eating disorder treatment program with multiple locations across the country.
+Dr. Lampert is the Vice President of Communications and Brand for Accanto Health, the parent company of The Emily Program and Gather Behavioral Health.
 Additionally, Dr. Lampert is Co-Founder and President of the Residential Eating Disorders Consortium (REDC), the national association of treatment providers across the country.
 She has also served as Treasurer and current Board Member of the Eating Disorders Coalition, a DC-based national organization for eating disorders policy and advocacy, and past-president and past Board Member of WithAll, a Minnesota based organization promoting eating disorder education and advocacy.
 She holds an adjunct graduate faculty position in the Department of Food Science and Nutrition at the University of Minnesota.

 Dr. Lampert completed her doctorate degree in Nutrition and Epidemiology and Master of Public Health degree in Public Health Nutrition at the University of Minnesota.
 She earned a Master of Science degree in Nutrition at the University of Vermont and completed her dietetic internship at the University of Minnesota Hospital and Clinics.
 She has an expansive range of policy, clinical, research, education, teaching, and program development experience in the area of eating disorders.